laxmankrishnamurti/Backend/Docker/Module-05/Section-08.md

 Overall, Orchestration tools like Docker Swarm breaks down the software into small manageable chunks.
 Having different configurations and environments becomes easier with orchestration.

+## Benefits of Orchestration

+- Easy deployment
+- Easy management
+- Easy resource management
+- Allow for health monitoring of the containers
+- Load balancing among different containers
+- Easy Updating
+- Easy scaling up and rolling back
+- Creates a layer of security